-BELLINGHAM - Several events will honor Martin Luther King Jr. on the recognized holiday of Monday, Dec.
-20. All are free to attend and open to everyone.
+BELLINGHAM - Several events in the city will honor Martin Luther King Jr. in the coming days.
+All are free to attend and open to everyone.

 The event will be at the downtown co-op, 1220 N. Forest St.; Kevin Murphy will serve as emcee.

 Everyone is invited to share a poem or song focusing on diversity, human rights or related issues.
 Presentations should be no more than five minutes.

 READ-IN FOR CHILDREN

 Children ages 3 to 8 can hear stories about diversity, multiculturalism and the civil rights movement at Village Books, 1200 11th St.